-Shaun began drawing and painting images for science fiction and horror stories in small-press magazines as a teenager, and has since become best known for illustrated books that deal with social, political and historical subjects through surreal, dream-like imagery.
-Books such as THE RABBIT, THE RED TREE, THE LOST THING, and the acclaimed wordless novel THE ARRIVAL, have been widely translated throughout Europe, Asia and South America, and enjoyed by readers of all ages.
-Shaun has also worked as a theatre designer, and worked as a concept artist for the films Horton Hears a Who and Pixar's WALL-E .
-His short film, The Lost Thing (based on his book), was released on DVD in November 2010 (Madman Entertainment).
+Shaun Tan grew up in Perth and graduated from the University of Western Australia with joint honours in Fine Arts and English Literature.
+He began drawing and painting images for science fiction and horror stories in small-press magazines as a teenager, and has since become best known for illustrated books that deal with social, political and historical subjects through surreal, dream-like imagery.
+His works include The Red Tree, The Lost Thing, Rules of Summer and the acclaimed wordless novel The Arrival.
+All have been widely translated throughout Europe, Asia and South America, and are enjoyed by readers of all ages.